Showing posts sorted by relevance for query thrust. Sort by date Show all posts

 Mind As You Go

-Playing any part of this trilogy is an amazing experience but it's a good idea to experiment with your newly-created character, just to see how clothing and weaponry feel to your own preferences.
-Experience is gained as you progress deeper into the dungeon and it's always good practice to take it slow at first.
+Playing any part of this trilogy is an amazing experience but it's an idea to experiment with your newly-created character, just to see how clothing and weaponry feel to your own preferences.
+Experience is gained as you progress deeper into the dungeon and it's good practice to take it slow at first.
 Remember to search/examine/listen no matter where you currently are.
 You never know what might be nearby - be it a treasure chest, a trap or something lurking in the dark waiting to pounce.
 It's never a bad idea to read the room's written description.
 Some might say that it's essential!!

 Always keep an eye on your fatigue level, which can take a hit whether you're exploring or battling something freaky.
 Walking isn't free and multiple movements will cause a little tiredness that adds to your fatigue.
 Hitting [0] now and then can be rewarding.
 As is purchasing a box of bandaids before heading out into the unknown...